easydorica/genomicscourse.github.io/README.md

 3. **Coverage track**.
 The coverage track displays the depth of the reads at each position as a grey bar chart; e.g. if the coverage of a genomic position is 100X , this means the base was sequenced 100 times.
 View count details of a position by clicking over the coverage bar.
 The box that appears provides further information for the position taken in consideration.
 In the example in Fig.6, there are 302 reads and all nucleotides at this position are “T”.
-If a nucleotide differs from the reference sequence in the reads, IGV colors the bar in proportion to the read count of each base (A, C, G, T).
+If a nucleotide differs from the reference sequence in the reads, IGV colors the bar in proportion to the read count of each base (A=green, C=blue, G=orange, T=red).
+If a sufficient number of mismatches pile up on the same position, the corresponding bar in the coverage profile suggests the presence of a variant, showing the colors of both alleles proportional to the respective allelic fractions.
+As an example, go to position chr12:113537773.
+You can see how C>T mismatches pile up on this position.
+Click on the corresponding bar in the coverage profile.
+You can see how C and T fractions are well balanced (C=47% and T=53%), suggesting a possible heterozygous variant.
+Go then to position chr12:40869452.
+Here, a G>T mismatch is present on the 100% of the reads, consistent with a possible homozygous variant.

 ![Fig.6](https://github.com/easydorica/genomicscourse.github.io/assets/89908049/98722810-eb5c-4601-b568-cf32428b45ef)
 **Fig.6**